SNJack0911/Energy-Budget-Control-Scheduling/README.md

 What do you see if you split this visualization by categories of job execution times?
 For example short jobs (<= 10 s), medium jobs (between 10 s and 100 s), and long jobs (> 100 s)?

 # Projects
-Projects are to be carried out in groups of 3.
+Projects are to be carried out in groups.
 Members of each project should do the following.
 - Read and understand scheduling algorithms described in a research paper.
 - Select scheduling algorithms from the paper and implement them in Batsim (batprotocol branch).
 - Do a simple comparison of the implemented algorithms (or variants of the algorithms), using your own input files (workloads and platforms).
   The comparaison should be similar to the one used in the experimental section of the paper, but with much less input workloads and much smaller workloads/platforms.

-Constraint: each student should implement at least one algorithm.
+Each **student** is responsible for implementing 1 or more algorithms.
+Each **group** is responsible for comparing the different algorithms on the same inputs, using the same metrics computed from the simulation outputs.

 The project will be evaluated from two outputs from each group.
 - A public git repository that contains your implementations of the algorithms, your code to compare the algorithms on some workloads/platforms, and a small documentation on how to compile and run everything.